Geno Ford: Contract breach lawsuit

-Stony Brook (2019–present)
+Stony Brook

 Following a year off as a college basketball analyst for ESPN3, Ford was hired in 2016 as an assistant for Stony Brook under head coach and his former Ohio teammate Jeff Boals.
 On March 17, 2019, Ford was named the interim head coach of Stony Brook after Boals resigned to accept the head coaching job at Ohio University.
 Ford's interim tag was removed on March 26, when Stony Brook announced his promotion as the fourth head coach in the school's Division I era.
 Ford's contract is for five years, running through the 2023–24 season, with the ability to negotiate an extension after the 2021–22 season.

 In Ford's first season, Stony Brook won 20 games for the eighth time in the last 11 seasons and finished in second place in the America East, their ninth top-2 finish over that time period.
 After defeating Albany in the America East quarterfinals, Stony Brook was upset 64–56 at home by Hartford in the semifinals to end their season at 20–13.
-Ford's second season at head coach saw Stony Brook finish 9–14.
+Ford's second season at head coach saw Stony Brook finish 9–14, the program's worst record in 13 years.

-Ford won his 200th game as a head coach on December 14 against Central Connecticut.
+Ford won his 200th game as a head coach on December 14, 2021 against Central Connecticut.
+In Ford's fourth season, Stony Brook moved from the America East to the Colonial Athletic Association, but the Seawolves suffered multiple season-ending injuries and finished 11–22 to tie for ninth.
+On February 7, 2024, Ford was extended for two more years through the 2025–26 season.
+In March 2024, as the seventh seed in the CAA tournament, Stony Brook advanced to face top-seed Charleston in the championship game by upsetting two-seed Drexel, 91–88 (2OT) in the quarterfinals and three-seed Hofstra, 63–58 in the semifinals.
+Stony Brook led Charleston 40–35 at the half and held Charleston scoreless in the final five minutes of regulation, scoring nine straight points to tie the game at 73 and go into overtime, where the Seawolves ultimately lost 82–79.
+Stony Brook was the first seven seed to advance to the CAA Finals since East Carolina in 1993.